km4891/readme-generator/Develop/responseREADME.md

   ## Installation

-  Internet connection and an up to date browser.
+  Please for the link above and download the code.
+Must have or install node.js

   ## Usage

-  This is daily planner to help organize all your tasks.
+  It's an easy way to generate a professional looking README.

   ## License

-  This repository has GNU licensing.
+  This repository is covered under MIT licensing.

   ## Contributors